 Key sensitive receptors

-Key sensitive receptors include any member of the public, especially occupants of nearby dwellings, that may be impacted or incommoded by noise or vibration arising from mining activities within the Fingerboards mining licence area (Table 1).
-Kalbar has identified 49 residential locations in proximity to the mining licence area as sensitive noise receptors (Table 2., Figure 1).
+Key sensitive receptors include any member of the public, especially occupants of nearby dwellings, that may be impacted or incommoded by noise or vibration arising from mining activities within the Fingerboards mining licence area (Error!
+Reference source not found.).
+Kalbar has identified 49 residential locations in proximity to the mining licence area as sensitive noise receptors (Error!
+Reference source not found., Error!
+Reference source not found.).
 The properties at locations R2 and R3 are owned by Kalbar and will not be occupied during construction or operations.
 The property at location R4 is being used by Kalbar as a mine site office.

 Table 2-1: Key sensitive receptors - noise